A loan scam will target people who are in dire straits and who will do anything to get their hands on some cash.

 4.)
 The lender is not affiliated with any financial institution

 Authentic lenders must operate under a bank or credit union charter.
 This information should be posted on the lender’s website.
 If it’s missing, you might be dealing with a scammer.

 If a lender stresses that you must submit your information and make your upfront payment RIGHT NOW, you’re likely interacting with a scammer.
 Most loans don’t expire after a few hours or even a few days.
 The scammer is only trying to get you to act without thinking.

 Exit the site immediately and change your device’s passwords as an extra precaution.

 Whenever money is changing hands online, you’ll want to verify that you’re dealing with a legitimate site.
 The site’s address/URL will give you an easy clue: Look for an “s” after the “http” in the address.
 If it’s there, the site is secure; if it’s not, back out now!

 It’s important to check the site’s security as soon as you hit the homepage.
 Waiting until you’re ready to submit your information can be too late.
-Creepy as it may sound, lots of hackers use keystroke loggers, which record as you type.
-That means, even if you haven’t actually submitted your filled-out application, they may already have all the information they need to scam you.
+Creepy as it may sound, lots of hackers use keystroke loggers, who record as you type.
+That means, even if you haven’t submitted your filled-out application, they may already have all the information they need to scam you.
 If you check for a site’s security as soon as you’ve connected, though, you’ll exit any unsecured sites before you start typing.

 7.)
 The lender has no physical address

 Do a quick online search using the lender’s official name.
 If it’s legitimate, a search should bring up a physical address for the company.
-If the lender’s name doesn’t turn up anything beyond the online world, opt out immediately.
+If the lender’s name doesn’t turn up anything beyond the online world, opt-out immediately.